This hilarious hokkien music video “Jiak Pa Buay” shows how storytelling is used digitally by Singapore Government (courtesy of Gov.SG YouTube)

 Here in Singapore, I’m glad to see that the Department of Statistics (DOS) has an entire page full of infographics.
 These charts and diagrams cover our economy, household expenditure, population census, and other areas.

 To increase their shareability and virality, these infographics could be embedded as JPEG files on individual web pages with social share buttons that encourage visitors to share them on Facebook, tweet a link to that page, or pin them on Pinterest.
+You can use tools like Venngage to create them!

 The individual pages could also be optimized for SEO using the right content architecture, headings, keywords, and tags.